eme64/blog/_posts/2026-01-13-Reductions.md

 You would have to add a "scalar tail-loop", see the `dotProductF` example in [JDK-8373026](https://github.com/openjdk/jdk/pull/28639).
 I ran those benchmarks on my AVX512 machine, with an array with `2048` elements.
 We see a very similar speedup as with the `int` addition auto vectorization results from above.
-The `Java loop = test1` is very slow because it cannot reorder the operations.
+The `Java loop = test1` is very slow because the JIT compiler is not allowed to reorder the operations of the reduction and must maintain the semantics of the program with respect to the floating-point rounding.
+The Vector API explicitly allows the reordering of the reduction operations, and this relaxation in the semantics allows for faster performance.
 The `v1 = test2` implementation keeps the `reduceLane` operation in the loop.
 If we move it out of the loop, we get even better performance, see `v2 = test3`: